-Call centers which are making outbound calls to solicit sales must follow the regulations mandated by the TCPA.
-This body regulates the times that telemarketers may call and there persons they may call.
+Call centers that are making outbound calls to solicit sales must follow the regulations mandated by the TCPA.
+This body regulates the times that telemarketers may call and their persons they may call.

 Call centers must not call residential numbers before 8 a.m. or after 9 p.m.

 During each call, the customer service agent must tell the recipient which company he or she represents and must also give his or her name and phone number.

 Call centers must abide by the regulations of the Do Not Call Registry.